-- As a staff, the teachers mapped all of the national curriculum objectives including key knowledge for each subject in a rolling cycle between 2 and 4 years. - At Fourlanesend we have mixed age classes.
+- As a staff, the teachers mapped all of the national curriculum objectives including key knowledge for each subject in a rolling cycle between 2 and 4 years. - EYFS have a curriculum map that shows progression over the year in the seven areas of learning. - At Fourlanesend we have mixed age classes.
 All teachers are clear about the expectations for every year in each subject and this is evidenced through our long terms plans and intent planning sheets. - The FLE curriculum takes full account of the national curriculum, our unique local context and the interests of the children.
 It provides enough flexibility for us to take full advantage of impromptu events and learning opportunities. - Teachers have been involved with the evolution of the FLE curriculum. - All teachers are able to explain the process used for planning and how learning is built upon as children move through the school.
 How learning is sequenced in lesson, within topics and across years. - Intent planning sheets (mid-term) devised by the teachers at FLE ensure that learning is sequenced and is built on previous learning.
-The intent planning sheets link reading, writing and mathematical opportunities to other subjects. - Reading is regarded as a central feature within subjects (identified, where applicable on our intent planning sheets) and quality texts are used that link the subject specific learning to the book. - Planning demonstrates that learning is scaffolded so that children have a coherent pathway of learning that takes them from their own concrete experiences to the acquisition of knowledge and understanding of time and place beyond their local context. - Long term planning is completed collaboratively to ensure a sequential knowledge and skills progression across school medium term plans are our intent sheets and these are monitored termly in staff meetings to enable professional dialogue, consistency across school and enable any amendments to be completed. - Children's prior knowledge is gained from a variety of different means appropriate to the subject being studied as well as teachers being aware of the curriculum overviews and what the children should have already studied and having end of year meetings to support transition.
-Due to lock downs children have had different experiences of home learning and teachers recognise that in 2021/22 in some subjects (mathematics, language and phonics) gaps in knowledge are likely to present serious difficulties in mastering the next stage of what they need to know.
-Identifying gaps and teaching content pupils may have missed is essential.
-In other subjects adjustments have been planned; questioning and discussion will reveal gaps, misconceptions and insecure knowledge so that effective support can be put in place.

-- Supporting children making links to their learning is key to them acquiring a deep understanding of our British heritage and for them to recognise things are as they are.
+The intent planning sheets link reading, writing and mathematical opportunities to other subjects. - Reading is regarded as a central feature within subjects (identified, where applicable on our intent planning sheets) and quality texts are used that link the subject specific learning to the book. - Planning demonstrates that learning is scaffolded so that children have a coherent pathway of learning that takes them from their own concrete experiences to the acquisition of knowledge and understanding of time and place beyond their local context. - Long term planning is completed collaboratively to ensure a sequential knowledge and skills progression across school - medium term plans are our intent sheets and these are monitored termly in staff meetings to enable professional dialogue, consistency across school and enable any amendments to be completed. - Children's prior knowledge is gained from a variety of different means appropriate to the subject being studied as well as teachers being aware of the curriculum overviews and what the children should have already studied and having end of year meetings to support transition. - For 2022/2023, as part of recovery, teachers will adhere to the principles of Moving Forwards, making a difference. - Supporting children making links to their learning is key to them acquiring a deep understanding of our British heritage and for them to recognise things are as they are.
 Our curriculum therefore includes key events and people and how this has shaped the world and how the core values within a democratic and multicultural British society have developed and why these values are important.
-For example British Black History focusing on the slave trade during the industrial revolution up to the Windrush scandal, see photobooks. - Remembering see section on memory page 2
+For example British Black History focusing on the slave trade during the industrial revolution up to the Windrush scandal, see photobooks.

+Remembering - see section on memory page 2